mantidproject/mantid/docs/source/release/v5.1.0/framework.rst

 - Add parameters to :ref:`LoadSampleShape <algm-LoadSampleShape>` to allow the mesh in the input file to be rotated and\or translated
 - Algorithms now lazily load their documentation and function signatures, improving import times from the `simpleapi`.
 - Deprecated the RecordPythonScript algorithm
+- Add parameter 'WorkspaceNames' to :ref:`PlotAsymmetryByLogValue <algm-PlotAsymmetryByLogValue>` which accepts a range of runs to be processed.
+   Parameters 'FirstRun' and 'LastRun' are no longer mandatory.
+Either WorkspaceNames, or FirstRun and LastRun must be supplied for a valid input.

 Data Handling
 -------------